-The regulatory body for approval of medicines in Mexico is the Federal Commission for the Protection against Sanitary Risks (COFEPRIS).
-The agency is a decentralized organ of the Department of Health with technical, administrative and operational autonomy.
-The agency is responsible for protecting the Mexican population against sanitary risks, through sanitary regulation, control and promotion.
+The regulatory body for approval of medicines in Mexico is the Federal Commission for the Protection against Sanitary Risks (Comisión Federal para la Protección contra Riesgos Sanitarios, COFEPRIS).
+The agency, created in 2001, is a decentralized organ of the Department of Health with technical, administrative and operational autonomy.
+It is responsible for protecting the Mexican population against sanitary risks, through sanitary regulation, control and promotion.

 The General Health Law was reformed on 11 June 2009, by means of a decree to adapt the legal framework.
 This addressed the issue of biologicals by the inclusion of Article 222 bis in the Mexican Health Law.
-Although this only acts as the legal basis for more thorough legislation – which will come with the publication of regulations – it is a step in the right direction for Mexico.
+The Article 222 bis defined biocomparable as non-originator/ innovator biological that has demonstrated to have comparable quality, efficacy and safety to the reference product.
+Article 222 also establishes the legal basis for the registration of biocomparable

-The amendment defines non-originator biologicals drugs as biocomparables in Mexico and allows for the following differences compared to originator biologicals:
+The amendment defines biosimilar drugs as ‘biocomparable’ drugs in Mexico and allows for the following differences compared to originator biologicals:

-- Reference to originator drugs is allowed for the authorization of biocomparables.
+1. Reference to innovator drugs is allowed for the authorisation of biocomparables.

-- The nature and amount of studies that will be necessary for the approval of biocomparable drugs are not defined.
+2. The nature and number of studies that will be necessary for the approval of biocomparable drugs are not defined.
 From the article’s wording it would appear that clinical trials are always necessary and in vitro studies are only necessary if required to demonstrate the safety, effectiveness and quality of the product.

 These guidelines cover all biosimilar products: